PetziPotato/Esperanto-Dead-Keys/README.md

 An AutoHotkey script for typing Esperanto accented characters (ĉ ŭ Ĵ etc) with dead keys (^ + c = ĉ)

-***** DESCRIPTION *****
+## DESCRIPTION

-I type using a Portuguese keyboard, which features "dead keys" for typing accents, like this: ´`^~¨áüñóõê.
+I type using a Portuguese keyboard, which features "dead keys" for typing accents, like this: ```´`^~¨áüñóõê```.
 The way a dead key works is, when you press one (for example, ^) the next letter you type will be modified (a becomes â).

-When I started learning Esperanto, I wanted to write the Esperanto accented characters (ĉŝĵĝĥŭĈŜĴĜĤŬ) this way, but Windows would not allow it.
+When I started learning Esperanto, I wanted to write the Esperanto accented characters (`ĉŝĵĝĥŭĈŜĴĜĤŬ`) this way, but Windows would not allow it.
 If you know of a way to enable this in Windows, please let me know!
 Anyway, that's why I decided to create this handy script.
 If you're facing a similar problem, hopefully this will help solve it!

-***** INSTALL & USE *****
+## INSTALL & USE

-1. Download the script (a file called esperanto_pt.ahk) from this repository
+1. Download the script ([esperanto_pt.ahk](esperanto_pt.ahk)) from this repository
 2. Install AutoHotkey: www.autohotkey.com
 3. Use AutoHotkey to run the script file you downloaded
 4. Try it out!
 It should be working